ONLYOFFICE/nssm/README.txt

-NSSM: The Non-Sucking Service Manager
+NSSM: The NS Service Manager
 Version 2.24, 2014-08-31

 NSSM is a service helper program similar to srvany and cygrunsrv.
 It can